 The projects described are the ones that are currently in progress.
 As they are completed they will be taken off this page and new ones will appear.

 The Publishing Project has a goal of making local history available to anyone interested.
 This is accomplished by providing encouragement and assistance, as possible, to authors who want to do a book, or already have a manuscript that addresses local history.

 The Society also addresses, where possible, the need to republish local history books that are popular but are now out of print.

 The books below are examples See the publications page for more information on our books and where they are available.

 An important project is the speaker series that is held in conjunction with the monthly meetings of the Society.

 Speakers are chosen for their subjects of interest that may or may not be some facet of local history.
-Recent speakers on local history have included Colin Churcher on the "History of Ottawa Railways" and Paul Kitchen on the "History of Hockey in Ottawa".
+Recent speakers on local history have included Jonathan Moore, Parks Canada, on “Finding the HMS Erebus under the Arctic Ice” and Charlotte Gray on “The Massey Murder: A Maid, Her Master, and a Trial that Shocked a Country”.
 Other speakers have spoken on subjects such as Hadrian's Wall in England, and battles of the War of 1812.

 Instead of having a speaker for the June meeting, the Society usually arranges a trip to a historical site of interest.
 For example the June trip in 2015 visited Kingston and toured several sites related to Sir John A. Macdonald.